sparrow-os/github-packages-demo/README.md

 # Upload Maven packages to GitHub guide

->**If you don't want to deploy packages in your local environment, please check `.github/workflow/maven-publish.yml` file, GitHub Actions will auto trigger `build` and `deploy` command, and you can skip the below steps except step 2.** : )

 1. Edit your ~/.m2/settings.xml
     Please add below code block to your settings.xml file
     ```xml